 4. Technology Integration

-Adopting automation and smart software solutions can help to reduce manual labor.
+Adopting automation and smart software solutions can help reduce manual labor.
 A cloud accounting system and data analytics improve decision-making and operational efficiencies.
 Technology integration can also help to increase communication efficiency and reduce delays.
 It also allows for real-time tracking and monitoring, which gives businesses more visibility into their operations.

 5. Inventory Management